IntAttention: A Fully Integer Attention Pipeline for Efficient Edge Inference: Introduction

 To mitigate this bottleneck, we introduce \emph{IndexSoftmax}, a lightweight approximation that replaces costly exponential evaluations with a compact lookup table and performs max-subtraction and clipping in the integer domain. \emph{IndexSoftmax} preserves the relative structure of the attention scores and eliminates most per-element floating-point work.

 Building on this, we integrate \emph{IndexSoftmax} with integer normalization and direct requantization of the probability tensor.
-The resulting pipeline, \textbf{IntAttention}, takes INT32 logits from the $\mathbf{QK}^\top$ GEMM, produces a quantized attention tensor $\mathbf{P}$ in UINT8, and feeds $\mathbf{P}$ into the integer $\mathbf{PV}$ GEMM for value aggregation.
+The resulting pipeline, \textbf{IntAttention}, takes INT32 logits from the $\mathbf{QK}^\top$ GEMM, produces a quantized attention tensor $\hat{\mathbf{P}}$ in UINT8, and feeds $\hat{\mathbf{P}}$ into the integer value-aggregation kernel.
 This design eliminates the $\mathrm{dequantize}\rightarrow\mathrm{softmax}\rightarrow\mathrm{requantize}$ detour and preserves an end-to-end integer dataflow. \autoref{fig:diff_qa_ia} contrasts a conventional quantized pipeline, which falls back to floating point in the softmax stage, with \textbf{IntAttention}, which remains integer from input to output.

-To summarize, this work contributes: \begin{itemize} \item We introduce \emph{IndexSoftmax}, a lookup-table-based approximation to softmax that is compatible with integer execution, and integrate it with integer normalization and probability quantization to form \textbf{IntAttention}. \item We show that \textbf{IntAttention} runs on off-the-shelf edge processors, delivering up to \textbf{3.7x} speedup and up to \textbf{61\%} lower energy consumption than an FP16 baseline, while preserving high-fidelity accuracy on both language and vision models. \end{itemize}
+To summarize, this work makes the following contributions: \begin{itemize} \item We introduce \emph{IndexSoftmax}, a lookup-table-based approximation to softmax that is compatible with integer execution, and integrate it with integer normalization and probability quantization to form \textbf{IntAttention}. \item We show that \textbf{IntAttention} runs on off-the-shelf edge processors, delivering up to \textbf{3.7$\times$} speedup and up to \textbf{61\%} lower energy consumption than an FP16 baseline, while maintaining strong overall fidelity on both language and vision models. \end{itemize}